strapi/documentation/docusaurus/docs/dev-docs/installation/cli.md

 ### Self-hosting your Strapi project

 When the installation script runs, the terminal will first ask you if you want to login/signup.
-Choosing `Login/signup` will create a free, 14-day trial [Strapi Cloud](/cloud/intro#what-is-strapi-cloud) account as described in the [Quick Start Guide](/dev-docs/quick-start).
+Choosing `Login/signup` will create a free, 14-day trial [Strapi Cloud](/cloud/intro#what-is-strapi-cloud) project as described in the [Quick Start Guide](/dev-docs/quick-start).

 If you prefer hosting the project by yourself, use the arrow keys to select `Skip`.
 The script will resume and create a local project.
 To deploy this project and host it online, you will then have to host the project's code on a repository (e.g., on GitHub) before following a [3rd-party deployment guide](/dev-docs/deployment).